AlandSailingRobots/AerialImagesToWaterDepth/README.md

 1. Decide if the picture is a land or water picture or if it is a combination of those.
 1. Calculate the amount of water in the picture.
 1. Based on given depth data train the model to recognize depth.
+1. Improve the model by at least 5 percent.
+1. Integrate the model into the SailingRobots website.

 Progress:
 - [ ] Get the images.